arthurpaulino/miraiml/docs/user_guide.rst

 The weight of the best base model is drawn from the triangular distribution that varies from 0 to 1, with mode 1.

-For another base model :math:`i`, the weight is drawn from a triangular distribution that varies from 0 to `range`, with mode 0.
+For every other base model :math:`i` (not a base model with the highest score), the weight is drawn from a triangular distribution that varies from 0 to `range`, with mode 0.
 It means that its weight will most likely be close to 0.
 The upperbound is defined by the `range` variable.

-Now, `range` should depend on the relative score of the base model.
+The value of `range` should depend on the relative score of the base model.
 But preventing it from reaching 1 would be too prohibitive.
-The solution for this is: `range` is chosen from a triangular distribution that varies from 0 to 1, with mode `normalized`.
+A solution for this is:
+`range` is chosen from a triangular distribution that varies from 0 to 1, with mode `normalized`.
 The variable `normalized` measures the relative quality of the base model.

-The value of `normalized` is computed by the formula :math:`(s_i-s_\textrm{min})/ (s_\textrm{max}-s_\textrm{min})`, where :math:`s_i` is the score of the current base model and :math:`s_\textrm{min}` and :math:`s_\textrm{max}` are the scores of the worst and the best base models, respectively.
+The value of `normalized` is computed by the formula :math:`(s_i-s_\textrm{min})/ (s_\textrm{max}-s_\textrm{min})`, where :math:`s_i` is the score of the base model and :math:`s_\textrm{min}` and :math:`s_\textrm{max}` are the scores of the worst and the best base models, respectively.

 In the end, bad base models can still influence the ensemble, but their probabilities of having high weights are relatively low.